pixl8/Preside-CMS/support/docs/docs/02.devguides/03.viewlets/page.md

 ---
-id: presideviewlets
+id: viewlets
-title: Preside viewlets
+title: Viewlets
 ---

 ## Overview

 Coldbox has a concept of viewlets ([see what they have to say about it in their docs](http://wiki.coldbox.org/wiki/Layouts-Views.cfm)).

 Preside builds on this concept and provides a concrete implementation with the `renderViewlet()` method.
 This implementation is used throughout Preside and is an important concept to grok when building custom Preside functionality (widgets, form controls, etc.).